Political Science and International Relations Department

 - Missouri Government Internship

-Students will spend the spring semester of the academic year in Jefferson City working with a state representative, a state senator, in the Governor’s office, or in some other top level of state government.
-Students will receive a stipend of $440 a month to defray their living expenses.
-Students earn 15 credit hours for this experience.
-Political science majors may apply all 15 hours to their required support, or 3 hours can be applied as an elective in the major and 12 hours applied toward required support and free electives.
+You can spend the spring semester of the academic year in Jefferson City working with a state representative, a state senator, in the Governor’s Office, or in some other top-level of state government.
+A stipend to defray your living expenses, you can earn 15 credit hours for this experience.
+Political science and international relations majors may apply all 15 hours to their required support, or three hours can be applied as an elective in the major and 12 hours applied toward required support and free electives.

 - The Washington Center Internship

-The Washington Center provides students a supervised experience working in federal agencies, art centers, and political and social organizations and in other important centers in the nation’s capitol.
+The Washington Center provides you with a supervised experience working in federal agencies, art centers, and political and social organizations and in other important centers in the nation’s capitol.

 - Other Internship Opportunities

-A large number of other internships are possible through the political science department.
+A large number of other internships are possible through the Political Science and International Relations Department.
 Internships can be arranged with elected officials in Washington, D.C., Jefferson City, or in your hometown.
-Many political science students intern with policy organizations, lawyers, or in service activities with environmental or other service agencies inside and outside of government.
+Many students intern with policy organizations, lawyers, or in service activities with environmental or other service agencies inside and outside of government.